When MAML Can Adapt Fast and How to Assist When It Cannot: Supplementary Experiments

 By construction, a logistic regression (LR) is sufficient to achieve very high accuracy on any task.
 But can MAML learn a linear classifier from a randomly sampled subset of training tasks that is able to adapt quickly to the test tasks?
 It is intuitive to see the minimizer for the MAML loss $\mamlloss$ is the origin due to the rotation invariances of both the task parameters and the inputs.
 The origin thus provides the best initialization to adapt to new tasks by not favoring any particular task.

 Fig.~\ref{fLogistic}(Left) reports the 1-step post-adaptation accuracy on the test tasks for the meta-learned logistic regression model.
 Equally surprising as the previous results, the model fails to perform better than chance.
 However, adding linear layers ``rescues'' the meta-learning; LR with 2 or 3 linear layers attains nearly perfect classification on any task.
-Fig.~\ref{fLogistic}(Right), on the other end, shows that even for added linear layers, there is a specialization --- there are layers that are crucial for adaptation, as we have observed in Fig.~1 of the main text.